What is a session?

 A session refers to the interactions a visitor takes on your site within a given time period.
 Everything a visitor does within that time frame equals to one session.

-A session expires when there’s no user activity for 30 minutes.
+A session expires when there’s no user activity for a prolonged period of time (30 minutes or more, depending on the frequency of one's visits of the website).
 For example, the session doesn’t end when you simply close down and reopen your browser right away.

 A user can visit multiple pages during one session.
 That’s why a session isn’t the same as a pageview.